 - Myriam Dunn Cavelty, ETH Zürich,

-The collection is divided into three parts.
-The first looks at current debates in and about international law in cyberspace.
-The second focuses on power politics and the way institutions (international organisations and legal instruments) adapt to the realities of cyber space and digital conflict.
-It also looks at the normative behaviour of states including China, Egypt and the Gulf States and sub-state actors such as intelligence agencies.
-The third part takes a critical look at multi-stakeholders and corporate diplomacy.
-How do global tech companies shape their role as norm entrepreneurs in cyber space and how do their cyber diplomatic efforts relate to their company identity?
+Divided into three parts, Governing Cyberspace first looks at current debates in and about international law and diplomacy in cyberspace.
+How does international law regulate state behaviour and what are its limits?
+How do cyber superpowers like China and Russia shape their foreign policy in relation to cyberspace?
+The second focuses on power and governance.
+What is the role for international organisations like NATO or for substate actors like intelligence agencies?
+How do they adapt to the realities of cyberspace and digital conflict?
+How does the classic balance of power play out in cyberspace and how do different states position themselves?
+The third part takes a critical look at multistakeholder and corporate diplomacy.
+How do global tech companies shape their role as norm entrepreneurs in cyberspace, and how do their cyber diplomatic efforts relate to their corporate identity?

-- International Law and International Cyber Norms: Continuum or Fragmentation?, Liise Adamson
+Chapter 2: International Law and International Cyber Norms: A Continuum?
+(Liisi Adamson)

 Produktdetaljer